austinlasseter/dashboards/README.md

 # dashboards
-A sandbox to play around with Plotly Dash
+A sandbox to play around with Plotly Dash.